Here’s a list of Filipino Bloggers in Korea. They will give you a glimpse of their experiences as a Filipino expat in Korea.

 Katherine Pascual of Your Travel Memo

 Katherine is an English teacher in Gimhae.
 She just started blogging last April 2017.
-She created her blog to share her experience to other people who also wants to travel either for vacation and leisure or simply just wanted to escape from a fed-up routine.
+She created her blog to share her experience with other people who also wants to travel either for vacation and leisure or simply just wanted to escape from a fed-up routine.
 She believes that you don’t have to be rich to travel, and traveling is easy when you know what to do.

 Alphonse of A Pinoy in Korea

-“I am just one of the 50,000 Filipinos in South Korea, making my way around Seoul and the rest of the Korean peninsula, riding the subway trains, buses, cars, planes and ferry boats, or while making my way to work, to home or just moving around South Korea (the Philippines and some other countries) trying to see places, meet people and friends, taste delicacies and experience the life in this interesting country…my life as a Pinoy in Korea.”
+“I am just one of the 50,000 Filipinos in South Korea, making my way around Seoul and the rest of the Korean peninsula, riding the subway trains, buses, cars, planes, and ferry boats, or while making my way to work, to home or just moving around South Korea (the Philippines and some other countries) trying to see places, meet people and friends, taste delicacies and experience the life in this interesting country…my life as a Pinoy in Korea.”

 Alphonse works in the Finance Industry in Seoul.
 He started blogging in 2009.
 He writes about his experiences in general.
-He sometimes writes in Filipino language because most of his readers are from Philippines.
+He sometimes writes in the Filipino language because most of his readers are from the Philippines.
 Recently, he’s been writing some movie reviews.

 I still have a couple of bloggers to feature.
 Don’t forget to subscribe in my blog to get to know more Filipino bloggers in Korea!

 Are you a Filipino blogger in Korea?
 Do you know some Filipino bloggers in Korea?
 Write your comments below. ^^